Tech-TTGames/Tickets-Plus/README.md

 4. Run (Assuming pip and python are already on the machine) `pip install -r requirements.txt`
 5. Create the bot on [Discord Developers](https://discord.com/developers/applications).
     1. Create application however you want.
     2. Create a bot.
-No Privilaged intents are necessary (Unless you want features that use it).
+Turn on the 'Message Content' privileged intent.
 Probably disable 'Public Bot'.
     3. Input your bot token to secret.json.
 (Refer to example_secret.json)
     4. Use `https://discord.com/api/oauth2/authorize?client_id=<APP_ID>&permissions=397284478096&scope=bot%20applications.commands` to invite the bot. replace `<APP_ID>` with the numbers from your apps `https://discord.com/developers/applications/<APP_ID>/`.
 6. Fill out config.json based on the information about your server.
 (Refer to example_config.json)